Primo Parties use the detail above to advise their couples on the perfect reception - for more details on our packages visit our home page here.

-Then of course there was Primo Parties and Primo Prints, With our newest item, the 4ft rustic LOVE letters, the Magic Photo Mirror and our gold DJ Set-up we have such a good time with many of the brides who came to see us - we are looking forward to lots of weddings at the Yenton and throughout Dorset in the next few months and years!
+Then of course there was Primo Parties and Primo Prints, With our newest item, the 4ft rustic LOVE letters.
+We have such a good time with many of the brides who came to see us - we are looking forward to lots of weddings at the Yenton and throughout Dorset in the next few months and years!

 Finally, Primo Parties' very own Donna, entertained the visitors with her vocal entertainment - available to hire individually (www.sammiemusic.co.uk) and as part of a yet unnamed acoustic duo, Donna was one of the stars of the day!